axelomega/omegamacs/CONTRIBUTING.md

 Improve the README, create usage examples, or start a wiki page if the README is getting too long.

 ### 5. Performance Improvements
-Optimize startup time or runtime performance.
+Optimize startup time or run-time performance.

 ## Adding Language Support